On the geometry of silent and anisotropic big bang singularities: Quiescent setting

 \subsection{Estimating the contribution from the lapse function}

-In the end, we wish to estimate the right hand side of (\ref{eq:mlUmKwithEinstein}).
+We wish to estimate the right hand side of (\ref{eq:mlUmKwithEinstein}).
 Due to Lemma~\ref{lemma:CkRicciestimates} and Remark~\ref{remark:Ckscalarcurvatureestimate}, we can already estimate the terms arising from the spatial curvature.
-Concerning the matter terms we, at this stage, simply impose conditions.
 Nevertheless, we also need to estimate the contribution from the lapse function.
 Define, to this end, the family $\bmN$ of $(1,1)$-tensor fields on $\bM$ by